LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 # Observation and motivation

-The keypoint of our method is to use 3D geometry to guide matching.
+The key idea of our method is to use 3D geometry to guide matching.
 This idea comes from the observation that RGB images have the following shortcomings:
 * (1) Appearance changes over time (See Figure 2);
 * (2) Hard to match poorly textured areas (See Figure 3).